Coconut oil vs Palm oil - Health impact and Nutrition Comparison

 Macronutrients and Calories

-Coconut and palm oil have equal serving sizes: one tablespoon of oil weighing 13.6g.
+Coconut and palm oil have equal serving sizes: one tablespoon weighing 13.6g.

 Calories

 Vegetable oils are very high in calories.
-Coconut and palm oil contain similar amounts of calories; however, coconut oil is a little higher.
+Coconut and palm oil contain similar amounts of calories.

-One serving size of coconut oil contains 121 calories, while palm oil has 120.
+One serving size of coconut oil contains 121 calories, while palm oil contains 120.

 Fats

 The fat in coconut oil consists of 91% saturated fatty acids.
-Next by portion is monounsaturated fat, and last, polyunsaturated fatty acids.
+Next by portion are monounsaturated fatty acids, and last, polyunsaturated fatty acids.

 Palm oil contains a lot more monounsaturated and polyunsaturated fatty acids.
 However, saturated fat still makes up the majority.